Please refer to this check list carefully when revising:

 [ ] Your ending should create cohesion for your discussion, possibly by returning to your opening narrative.
 A call to action or framing for your reader how to move forward in terms of your topic are effective.

 [ ] Avoid huge, rambling paragraphs.
 Work on flow, cohesion.

 [ ] Use a page break to begin your reference.
 References must include all scholarly and media sources.
 Take care with hanging indents (no return>tab; use the ruler or menu and have 1/2″ hanging indents) and all APA formatting (italics, periods and commas, caps and lower case, etc.).
 Never submit a cited essay, even a draft, without the references list as part of the essay.

 [ ] In-text citations must be accurate, neither omitted or over-cited.
 Look carefully at the sample provided.
 But some issues include:

 - APA focuses on Author (year) so keep them together and cite immediately: Thomas (2016) argues … .
 Or: … (Thomas, 2016).
 The name is used only once in any sentence to cite; pronouns count as using the name.

 - Use page numbers with all quotes from hard copy references, although you should quote rarely or not at all when synthesizing scholarly sources.
 For example, “…” (Thomas, 2016, p.
 12).
 Note the space and period placement.

 - Do not plod through your scholarly sources one at a time; synthesize your research and then discuss the patterns and themes, citing multiple sources per pattern/theme.
-Do not refer to authors, titles, or that you are doing research (or that your source authors did research).
+Do not announce authors, titles, or that you are doing research (or that your source authors did research).

 - Parenthetical formatting: (Thomas, 2016).
 (Thomas, 2016, p.
 12).
 (Black & White, 2013).
 (Black, Brown, & White, 2012).
 (Black, 2014; Brown, 2016; White, 2017).